ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 exclusions and metadata constraints receive a clarification.
 Query evidence must describe the requested software role and attributes: an article about a tool that configures a database does not make that tool a database.

+Testing requests retain the testing role after recorded-test filters are parsed.
+Unit-testing specialization requires affirmative framework/runner evidence;
+comparisons, dependencies and instructions to test a package's own build do not establish it.
+Database/broker requests can express a metrics or telemetry workload without belonging to the Monitoring category.
+The workload remains required, including when a separate monitoring feature is requested.
+Evidence clauses must attribute the capability to the returned package, with negation respected.

 The UI keeps alphabetical catalog ordering.
 The backend scores candidates but does not reorder the existing table.
 At most 50 matches are returned, with a